-Swoole has variety of functionalities.
+Swoole has a variety of functionalities.
 Most of them are asynchronous.
-Here are some of the most interesting ones (other can be found at Swoole documentation):
+Here are some of the most interesting ones (others can be found in Swoole documentation):

 HTTP Server using Swoole

-Swoole allows us to run a simple HTTP server which works asynchronously.
-Here’s the simple code that will also use asynchronous filesystem access to respond with index.html file to every request it handles.
+Swoole allows us to run a simple HTTP server that works asynchronously.
+Here’s the simple code that will also use asynchronous filesystem access to respond with an index.html file to every request it handles.

 As we can see, it looks a bit like Node.

-Request object contains all the data related to the request itself: requested path, headers, and so on.
-On the other hand, it’s used to provide output, set headers etc. It’s worth mentioning that these two objects are not PSR conformant, but rather they are custom Swoole objects.
+The request object contains all the data related to the request itself: requested path, headers, and so on.
+On the other hand, it’s used to provide output, set headers, etc. It’s worth mentioning that these two objects are not PSR conformant, but rather they are custom Swoole objects.

-In the requestevent, asynchronous file system is used to load the data from a file.
+In the request event, an asynchronous file system is used to load the data from a file.
 Once the data is available, a callback is fired with the content loaded.
 Then, this content is used to fill the response object and close the response.
 This sends the data back to the browser effectively.

 That looks neat and most of all – works.
 But what about the performance?